apache/druid/docs/development/extensions-contrib/k8s-jobs.md

 ```

 That will not work, because we cannot decipher what your command is, the extension needs to know it explicitly.
-**Even for sidecars like isito which are dynamically created by the service mesh, this needs to happen.*
+**Even for sidecars like Istio which are dynamically created by the service mesh, this needs to happen.*

 Instead do the following:
 You can keep your Dockerfile the same but you must have a sidecar spec like so: